-If you're not using accounting software, your financial transactions would likely be in a physical check register that you keep updated each time you write a check, statements from your credit card companies, and your bank statement for debit transactions.
-If you're using accounting software to print batches of checks each time the company pays bills, your transaction records show in your software's account register.
+If you're not using accounting software, your financial transactions will appear on your paper check register that you update each time you write a check, on your credit card statement, and on your bank statement.
+If you're using accounting software to print batches of checks each time the company pays bills, your transactions will be recorded on your software's account register.

 Why Reconcile Your Accounts?

-This will save your company from paying overdraft fees, help catch improper spending and serious issues such as embezzlement before they get out of control, and keep transactions error-free.
+This business function will save your company from paying overdraft fees, help catch improper spending and serious issues such as embezzlement before they get out of control, and keep transactions error-free.

-Reconciling accounts and comparing transactions also helps your accountants produce reliable, accurate, and high-quality financial statements.
-Since your company balance sheet reflects all money spent—whether cash, credit, or loans—and all assets purchased with those funds, the accuracy of the balance sheet strongly depends on the accurate reconciliation of your company's financial accounts.
+Reconciling accounts and comparing transactions also helps your accountant produce reliable, accurate, and high-quality financial statements.
+Because your company balance sheet reflects all money spent—whether cash, credit, or loans—and all assets purchased with those funds, the accuracy of the balance sheet strongly depends on the accurate reconciliation of your company's financial accounts.

 Publicly held companies must keep their accounts consistently reconciled or risk being penalized by independent auditors.
 Many companies have systems for maintaining payment receipts, account statements, and other data necessary to document and support account reconciliations.

 The Reconciliation Process

 When you use accounting software to reconcile accounts, the software does some of the work for you, saving you a good deal of time.
 However, the process still needs human involvement to capture certain transactions that may have never entered the accounting system, such as cash stolen from a "petty cash" box.
 These steps will help you to make sure all of your money is accounted for: